jd28/rollnw/docs/structure/serialization.rst

         .add_field("B", 12);

     // Add a struct.
 It's pretty rare that a gff field is a struct but if necessary
-    // you can add a struct with it's struct ID, then add fields like above. gff.top.add_struct("STRUCT", 42)
+    // you can add a struct with its struct ID, then add fields like above. gff.top.add_struct("STRUCT", 42)
         .add_field("A", 1)
         .add_field("B", 12);